GitTorre/CloudBedlamLinux/README.md

 # CloudBedlam for Linux (Mono or .NET Core)

-#### Simple, configurable, local (VM internal) chaotic operation orchestrator for measuring the resiliency of cloud services by injecting bedlam into underlying virtual machines.
-This version is meant to run on Linux VMs.
+#### Simple, configurable, local (VM internal) chaotic operation orchestrator for measuring the resiliency of cloud services by injecting bedlam (physical resource pressure and network faults via emulation) into underlying virtual machines.
+This version is meant to run inside Linux VMs (and containers).

 ### Easy to use